Learn to Play

 Please make sure to let your coach know that you will not be attending a certain class.

-KTC will be the primary training facility for the Kraken NHL team.
+KCI will be the primary training facility for the Kraken NHL team.
 Housing three NHL-sized ice rinks, the venue will be open to the public for youth and adult hockey & skating lessons, clinics and leagues, public skating, ice rentals, corporate & private events, and much more.
-The venue will also have a Bar & Grill, Kraken Team Shop and Virginia Mason Medical Center.
+The venue will also have a Starbucks Community Store, 32 Bar & Grill, Kraken Team Shop and Virginia Mason Franciscan Health Medical Pavilion.

-The training center will open for public activities in mid-September 2021.
+The Kraken Community Iceplex will open for public activities in mid-September 2021.
 Registration for Learn to Play and other programs will begin Summer 2021.

 No, Kraken games will be played at Climate Pledge Arena at Seattle Center.